Chatham, Kent: Religion

 In the 19th century the ecclesiastical parish of Chatham included Luton and Brompton and also Chatham Intra (land on the river that was administered by the City of Rochester).
 Chatham's parish church, St Marys, which stood on Dock Road, was rebuilt in 1788.
 St John's was a Waterloo church built in 1821 by Robert Smirke, and restructured in 1869 by Gordon Macdonald Hills; it ceased being an active church in 1964, and is currently used as an art project.
 St Paul's New Road was built in 1854; declared redundant in 1974, it has been demolished.
 St Peter's Troy Town was built in 1860.
 Christchurch Luton was built in 1843, replaced in 1884.
-The Royal Dockyard church (1806) was declared redundant in 1981.
+The Royal Dockyard Church (1806) was declared redundant in 1981.

-St Michael's is a Roman Catholic church, that was built in 1863.
+St Michael's is a Roman Catholic Church, that was built in 1863.
 There is a Unitarian Chapel built in 1861.

-Chatham is reputed to be the home of the first Baptist chapel in north Kent, the Zion Baptist Chapel in Clover Street.
-The first known pastor was Edward Morecock who settled there in the 1660s.
-During Cromwell's time Morecock had been a sea-captain and had been injured in battle.
+Chatham is reputed to be the home of the first Baptist Chapel in North Kent, the Zion Baptist Chapel in Clover Street.
+The first known pastor was Edward Morecock who settled there in 1663.
+During the time of Oliver Cromwell Edward Morecock had been a sea-captain and had been injured in battle.
 His knowledge of the River Medway is reputed to have preserved him from persecution in the reign of King Charles II.

-There was a second Baptist chapel founded about 1700.
-The Ebenezer Chapel dates back to 1662.
+A second Baptist chapel was founded about 1702.
+The Ebenezer Chapel dates from 1662.

 Chatham Memorial Synagogue was built by Simon Magnus in 1867 on the Chatham end of Rochester High Street in Rochester.